TALK TO SALES

 • Household size (i.e., individual or family enrollment status)

-• Type of metal tier plan (i.e., platinum, gold, silver, or bronze plans)
+• Level of coverage or type of metal tier plan (i.e., platinum, gold, silver, or bronze plans)

-Factors that aren’t legally allowed to be used to determine your monthly payments are:
+Factors insurers aren’t legally allowed to use to determine your monthly payments are:

 • Any pre-existing conditions